 In the passages between floors, glass walls are etched with names of communities affected by the Holocaust.
 These are arranged by country and alphabetized, so you can find a particular town if you have family from Europe.

-The collection in this Holocaust Museum offers large items such as the “Work Makes Free” sign that was the first sight of the concentration camp as prisoners arrived.
+The collections in this Holocaust Museum offers large items such as the “Work Makes Free” sign that was the first sight of the concentration camp as prisoners arrived.
 A full-size train car sits in semi-darkness.
 You can walk through and imagine the fear felt by those herded aboard.

 The shoes of prisoners survived the war in bunches.
 I have seen these in other museums, too, and they are always so amazing.
 To think these belonged to people walking down the street.
 I’m planning to see the memorial in Budapest of bronzed shoes along the Danube, honoring the Jews who died there.
 Here in Washington, the sheer volume of shoes is heartbreaking.